RenanFelipeAndrade/SieveOfEratosthenes-Backend/README.md

 docker-compose up
 ```

 And that is it!
-The server will be runnig at [localhost:8000](http://localhost:8000)
+The server will be running at [localhost:8000](http://localhost:8000)

 ## About the project